ga-wdi-lessons/rails-api/readme.md

 ------

-## Bonus: Accessing 3rd Party APIs using Ruby
+## Bonus: Accessing 3rd Party APIs Using Ruby

 What if we want to retrieve information from a 3rd party API from using Ruby?
 There are a few libraries that help with this, but the most popular of which is [HTTParty](https://github.com/jnunemaker/httparty).